steve-dev90/async-redux-practice/README.md

 # async-redux-practice

-Teaching exercise in boot camp
+Teaching exercise in the Enspiral Dev Academy boot camp.